dotnet/aspnetcore/docs/BuildFromSource.md

 -------------------------|-------------------------------------------------------------------------------------------------------------
 BuildNumberSuffix        | (string).
 A specific build number, typically from a CI counter, which is appended to the pre-release label.
 Configuration            | `Debug` or `Release`.
 Default = `Debug`.
+TargetArchitecture       | The CPU architecture to build for (x64, x86, arm, arm64).
-SharedFxRID              | The runtime identifier of the shared framework.
+TargetOsName             | The base runtime identifier to build for (win, linux, osx, linux-musl).

 ## Use the result of your build